Is The Risk Of Sea Level Rise Affecting Florida Home Prices? A New Study Says Yes

 In this case, the authors say, sellers are underestimating how much they'll need to discount the property in order to sell it to buyers anxious about the effects of climate change.

 The study looked solely at coastal Florida.
-The tracts it labels as "more exposed" to sea level rise have more than 70% of its developed land that would be chronically inundated at six feet of sea level rise.
-The tracts labeled "less exposed" are those in which 10% or less of its developed land would see chronic flooding at six feet of sea level rise.
+A tract it labels as "more exposed" to sea level rise has more than 70% of its developed land that would be chronically inundated at 6 feet of sea level rise.
+A tract labeled "less exposed" is one in which 10% or less of its developed land would see chronic flooding at 6 feet of sea level rise.

 "At some later date, in the absence of substantial mitigation and infrastructure efforts, many Florida properties will be underwater," the authors write.
 "Until then, homeowners and lenders face greater risk of extreme weather events, storm surges, and nuisance flooding.
 Our results suggest that fewer buyers are willing to bear these risks at current market prices, leading to a sharp fall in transaction volumes."